 Click here to apply to be a Volunteer Tennessee board member.

-Volunteer Tennessee board and staff during our 2014 board retreat at the Nashville Zoo.
+Volunteer Tennessee board and staff during our May 2017 board meeting at the Nashville Zoo.

 Volunteer Tennessee is the 25 member bipartisan board appointed by the Governor to oversee AmeriCorps and service-learning programs, advancing volunteerism and citizen service to solve community problems in the Volunteer State.